quantsingularity/QuantumVest/docs/data_pipeline_architecture.md

 The new architecture will integrate with the existing codebase as follows:

 1. **Backend Integration**:
-    - Enhance existing Flask app with new routes
+    - Existing Flask app with new routes
     - Maintain compatibility with existing endpoints
     - Reuse authentication and authorization mechanisms